NUBIC/aker-rails/README.md

       portal :ENU
     end

-(Migration note: this differs from the Rails 2.3 version of this plugin. *Aker configuration should not happen in a Rails 3 initializer.*)
+*Aker configuration should not happen in a Rails 4 initializer.*

 For more information on the configuration syntax and options, see the aker API documentation for `Aker::Configuration`.